Which class should I take?

 How can I volunteer for the NSF study and surveys?

-For Summer 2023, the Catholic University of America has a National Science Foundation (NSF) grant which provides 70 scholarships covering the full $225 cost for this course.
+How does payment work in Summer 2024?For Summer 2024, the Catholic University of America has a National Science Foundation (NSF) grant which provides 70 scholarships covering the full $225 cost for this course.
 The course tuition ($225) will be charged to your student account for the summer semester.
 If you have the scholarship, you do not need to pay immediately and your account will be reimbursed for the full $225.
 This is separate from your fall semester tuition.
 You can see your account summary on Cardinal Station.

 How can I receive gift card incentives?

 Catholic University has received a grant from the National Science Foundation to improve help sources and student help-seeking behavior in college math classes.
 Help-seeking behavior is an important aspect of being a successful college student.
 Students who participate in the voluntary short surveys during the Online Precalculus Review Course will be eligible to also participate, following the course, in voluntary focus groups and follow-up surveys which have gift card incentives.
+To participate in this NSF research study, please complete the consent forms here.

 What about books or online access?